Neural Network Perturbation Theory (NNPT): Learning Residual Corrections from Exact Solutions: Discussion

-The 140-fold parameter reduction compared to full-trajectory prediction~\cite{breen2020} (from ${\sim}168{,}000$ parameters to ${\sim}1{,}200$ in the integrable regime) reflects a simple insight: when exact solutions exist for simplified limits, networks should learn only the \emph{residual correction} $\mathbf{y}(t) = \mathbf{r}_{\text{full}}(t) - \mathbf{r}_{\text{exact}}(t)$, not the complete signal.
-In the three-body problem, conventional approaches~\cite{breen2020} train networks with 168,000+ parameters to learn Earth's complete trajectory, forcing them to represent both the dominant Keplerian ellipse and Jupiter's subtle perturbation.
-Our networks learn \emph{only} Jupiter's influence—the physically interesting component—achieving comparable accuracy with ${\sim}1{,}200$ parameters in the integrable regime.
+The 140-fold parameter reduction compared to full-trajectory prediction~\cite{breen2020} reflects a simple insight: networks should learn only the residual correction, not the complete signal.
+In the three-body problem, our networks learn only Jupiter's influence---the physically interesting component---achieving comparable accuracy with ${\sim}1{,}200$ parameters in both the integrable and fully chaotic regimes.